We were warned: a timeline of R. Kelly’s many sexual abuse allegations

 May 2018: “Time’s Up” issues a statement

-An open letter from the women of color in the anti-sexual abuse organization calls on companies to boycott Kelly and for new investigations into his alleged sex crimes.
+An open letter from the women of color in the anti-sexual-abuse organization calls on companies to boycott Kelly and for new investigations into his alleged sex crimes.

 May 2018: Two more accusers emerge